-Verizon shows off various types of plans on its official site, both monthly and pay as you go.
-Verizon's cell phone plans feature unlimited talk and text, but the data, which is labeled by size - ranges between 2GB and 30GB of data.
-That being said, there are greater amounts that you can adopt, up to 100GB.
+The Verizon network shows off various types of plans on its official site, both monthly and pay as you go.
+Verizon's postpaid cell phone plans feature unlimited talk and text, but the data, which is labeled by size - ranges between 2GB and unlimited amounts of data.

 AT&T Cell Phone Plans